liferay/liferay-docs/userGuide/en/chapters/12-administering-liferay-portal.markdown

 Once you're finished adding the content, layout, and portlets, return to the Page Template portlet (which is in another browser tab) and select *Save*.

-When you want to use the new template to create a new page on a site, simply navigate to *Control Panel &rarr; Pages* and the page is available in the template drop down menu when you're adding a page.
+When you want to use the new template to create a new page on a site, simply navigate to *Control Panel &rarr; Pages* and look for the page template name in the template drop down menu when you're adding a page.

 ### Site Templates